monodot/knowledge-base/_articles/loki.md

 ## Fundamentals

-- Loki is a time-series database for strings. [^1]
+Loki is a time-series database for strings. [^1] Loki stores logs as strings exactly as they were created, and indexes them using _labels_.

+Sending data to Loki:

 - Loki exposes an HTTP API for pushing, querying and tailing log data.
-- Loki stores logs as strings exactly how they were created, and indexes them using _labels_.
-- Loki is usually combined with _agents_ such as Promtail, which turn log lines into _streams_ and push them to the Loki HTTP API.
+- Loki is usually combined with _agents_ such as Promtail, which combine log lines into _streams_, assign labels, and push them to the Loki HTTP API.
-- You can combine Loki with Prometheus _Alertmanager_ to send notifications when things happen.
+- Loki can be combined with Prometheus _Alertmanager_ to send notifications when events happen.

 ### Terminology